tunglinwood/oasis/README.md

 ## 💡Tips

-### For Twitter Simluation:
+### For Twitter Simulation:

 - Customizing temporal feature

-When simulating on generated users, you can customizing temporal feature in `social_simulation/social_agent/agents_generator.py` by modifying `profile['other_info']['active_threshold']`.
+When simulating on generated users, you can customize the temporal feature in `social_simulation/social_agent/agents_generator.py` by modifying `profile['other_info']['active_threshold']`.
 For example, you can set it to all 1 if you believe that the generated users should be active the entire time.

-### For Reddit Simluation:
+### For Reddit Simulation:

 - Reddit recommendation system